 - -refusing to obey an order handed down by the judge during a hearing or trial

 - -continuing to act in a way that disturbs the court despite having been told to stop doing so by the judge

 Indirect Contempt: What it is and what some examples are

-Since you are having to go back to court to address the indirect contempt charges, the acts themselves do not directly interfere was the administration of a courtroom hearing or trial.
-These situations are not usually as time sensitive as a result.
+Since you have to go back to court to address the indirect contempt charges, the acts themselves do not directly interfere was the administration of a courtroom hearing or trial.
+These situations are not usually as time-sensitive as a result.
 Here are some examples of actions that could be found to be indirectly contemptuous:

 - An attorney or party having a conversation with a juror after the trial begins

 - Failing to obey a court order (as described above)

 What remedies are available to a court when a finding of contempt is appropriate?